Skip to content

 Around the world, governments play an important role in advancing innovation districts, drawing important connections between people, places, and ideas

-The role of government at different levels
+The role of government

-• Government leaders can serve as conveners, providing a platform for the development of a collective vision on the 21st-century imperative: collaborate to compete.
+Government leaders can serve as conveners, providing a platform for the development of a collective vision on the 21st-century imperative: collaborate to compete.

-• Drawing on their skills as leaders, government heads can be champions by offering a vision for growing a successful innovation economy.
+Drawing on their skills as leaders, government heads can be champions by offering a vision for growing a successful innovation economy.

-• Drawing on their regulatory powers, government leaders can be catalysts by devising new tools or streamlining old rules to incentivize district growth.
+Given on their regulatory powers, government leaders can be catalysts by devising new tools or streamlining old rules to incentivize district growth.

-Universities & medical institutions, R&D magnets, Companies
+Universities & medical institutions, R&D magnets and companies.

 Learn More